rowanmanning/toolchain/packages/plugin/README.md

 `{[key: string]: any}`.
 A read-only property that contains the plugin configuration found in the project's `.rmtc.json5` config file.
 It will also be the exact value you return from your [`configure` method](#configure-method) if you specify one.

-#### `this.projectDirectoryPath`
+#### `this.project`

-`string`.
-A read-only property that contains the resolved directory path that the project is in.
-This can be used to make file system operations relative to the project that's running, e.g. reading a `package.json` file.
+`Project`.
+A read-only property that contains a representation of the project the plugin is installed in.

+The most common use-case would be to access `this.project.directoryPath` which can be used to make file system operations relative to the project, e.g. reading a `package.json` file.

+See the [@rmtc/project documentation](https://github.com/rowanmanning/toolchain/tree/main/packages/project#readme) for more information.

 #### `this.log`